IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

 In this lab, we will focus on the below:

-  - Deploy a vector DB - milvus.
+  - Deploy a vector database (DB) - milvus.

   - Deploy a jupyter notebook where we will implement RAG pattern and learn about:
       - Index the milvus DB with a sample PDF.